Florence-Marie Cooper: Early life and education

 Cooper was born in Vancouver, British Columbia, Canada and moved to San Francisco, California with her family in 1952.
 Cooper graduated from high school in 1958 and began working as a legal secretary.
 She attended night classes at City College of San Francisco for five years, but did not graduate from the school.
 In 1971, her husband's job was transferred to Los Angeles, and Cooper began attending Beverly Law School under a program for students who had not graduated from college.
 During that time, Beverly Law School merged into Whittier College School of Law, from which Cooper received her Juris Doctor in 1975 as the top student in her class.

 Legal and academic career

-Cooper served as law clerk for Judge Arthur Alarcon, Los Angeles Superior Court, Appellate Department (1975–1977).
+Cooper served as law clerk for Judge Arthur Alarcón, Los Angeles Superior Court, Appellate Department (1975–1977).
 She served as deputy city attorney of Los Angeles, California (1977).
 She was senior research attorney for Judge Arthur Alarcon, Second Appellate District, California Court of Appeal (1978–1980).
 She was a senior research attorney for Judge Woods, Second Appellate District, California Court of Appeal (1980–1983).
 She was an adjunct professor at San Fernando Valley College School of Law (1980–1985).